laekov/fastmoe/README.md

 ## Usage

-### FMoEfy a transformer model
+### FMoEfy a Transformer model

-Transformer is currently the most popular model to be extended by MoE.
-Using Fast MoE, a transformer-based model can be extended as MoE by an one-key plugin shown as follow.
+Transformer is currently one of the most popular models to be extended by MoE.
+Using FastMoE, a Transformer-based model can be extended as MoE by an one-key plugin shown as follow.

 For example, when using [Megatron-LM](https://github.com/nvidia/megatron-lm),